 Importantly, the single cell data also allows us to discern differentiation and transcriptional states, as well as genetic subpopulations (CNV, mutations), enabling dissection of isolated cultured clades into distinct genetic subclones or distinct transcriptional states.
 If cells with specific states or CNV / mutations can then be subcloned, then we can additionally test intra-cladal dynamics in-vitro and in-vivo.
 These subclones can be mixed at will from distinct tumors from the same mouse or from distinct clades.
 In this way, the presence of specific CNV, mutations, or transcriptional signatures may also be directly linked to fitness individually and in combination with other subclones as artificially constructed tumors.
 It will of particular interest to see whether subclones from lesions derived from mice treated with chemical or genetic accelerants or suppressors of carcinogenesis retain their advantages or disadvantages when mixed with subclones of differing origins and life histories.

-Although we have proposed here to deconstruct and reconstruct tumors from the same stage of development from mice, our system also permits a novel approach whereby we may also establish multi-clonal tumors constructed from clones isolated from different phases of development.
-The purpose of this set of experiments to discern how large clones, whether established simply as a product of tissue disruption (phase 1) or maintained by virtue of specific genetic or epigenetic programs (phase 2) as determined by scRNAseq or exome sequencing, behave when mixed with established tumor subpopulations.
-We specifically hypothesize that clades from established tumors will generally outcompete many phase 2 clades, and none of the phase 1 clades will be able to persist.
-Nevertheless, it is possible that these phase 1 and phase 2 clades exhibit cooperativity with established lesional clades or fellow phase 1 and phase 2 clades as evidenced by persistence as a subpopulation and increased fitness for the tumor overall.
+Although we have proposed here to deconstruct and reconstruct tumors from the same stage of development from mice, our system permits a novel approach whereby we may also establish multi-clonal tumors constructed from clones isolated from different phases of development.
+We expect that clades from established tumors will generally outcompete phase 2 clades.
+No Phase 1 clades should be able to persist.
+Nevertheless, we can test whether these phase 1 or phase 2 clades exhibit cooperativity or competition with established lesional clades or with fellow phase 1 and phase 2 clades as evidenced by coexistence and fitness facilitation.